5 reasons why you should have a business mentor

 Whether you’re starting your own business or managing a successful one, finding a business mentor is always a good idea.
 With a business mentor, you have the opportunity to learn from someone who has been through similar challenges to you.

 Typically, the mentor has more experience in a given area than the mentee, and can offer insights from their experiences.
 The mentor benefits by giving back to their business community, and the mentee (the person who receives the mentoring) benefits by receiving wisdom and lessons learned to apply in their business.
 Depending on the relationship, the mentor and mentee may meet once a month or every 6 months.

-We think it’s a great idea for business owners to have a mentor.
-Here are 5 reasons why you might consider when choosing a business mentor.
+Here are 5 reasons why you might consider choosing a business mentor.

 Imagine what someone with 20 years’ experience in your industry knows.
 If you face a challenge, you can be almost certain someone with that much experience would have great advice on what to do.

 A good mentor will know hundreds of people in your industry, and can make warm introductions for you.
 Whether you are starting out, or have a few years into the business, an introduction from someone with an existing relationship can make all the difference.

 Your mentor should have your best interests at heart, and give you the confidence you need to take that extra step and go outside your comfort zone.
 You can run new ideas by your mentor as a sounding board, and flesh out concepts until you feel ready to share them with others.